ABOVE image: December 18, 1966 photo of Confirmation Mass at St. Michael’s Episcopal Church in College Park.

 When Ormund Powers was asked to oversee the Fresh Start Program of the Christian Service Center he said that he would and did.
 He and his wife, Barbara Powers, would go down on the 27th of the month and serve the food people donated.
 What they didn’t have they would buy.

-In this oral history interview, Mrs. Powers shares her experience of serving with her husband in St. Michael’s Church ministries and community outreach.
+In this oral history interview conducted on October 18, 2012, Mrs. Powers shares her experience of serving with her husband in St. Michael’s Church ministries and community outreach.

 They worked with Fresh Start, a homeless center for men in downtown Orlando from 1986-1993.
 They also served in the community outreach program, Stephen Ministries, a pastoral program which offers listening support to those in need.